Microwave Jasmine Rice – Fluffy, Fast & Asian-Approved!

 Delicious bowl of fluffy jasmine rice ready to be savored

-What to serve with Jasmine rice
+What to Serve with Jasmine Rice

-More Asian Rice Side Dishes
+More Asian Rice Sides You’ll Love!

 Delicious Vietnamese Xoi Man - A delectable plate of Vietnamese savory sticky rice adorned with flavorful toppings, a delightful treat from Vietnamese cuisine.

-Xôi Lạp Xưởng (Sticky Rice with Chinese Sausages)
+(Sticky Rice with Chinese Sausages)

 Kimchi Fried Rice

-Kimchi Bokkeum Bap (Kimchi Fried Rice)
+Kimchi Bokkeum Bap

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.